F-1 Reinstatement Fact Sheet

 - You are not deportable on any grounds other than the status violation

-- The status violation was beyond your control, or failure to timely submit a Program Extension or Less Than Full Course Load Authorization Form
+- The status violation was beyond your control, or failure to timely submit a Program Extension

 How to Apply

-Please make an appointment with the ISSS Office and bring the following documents with you to your appointment:
+Make an appointment with the ISSS Office and bring the following documents with you to your appointment:

-- Form I-539 http://www.uscis.gov/files/form/i-539.pdf
+- Completed Form I-539: http://www.uscis.gov/files/form/i-539.pdf

-- passport, with visa
+- Photocopy of visa

-- proof of financial support
+- Proof of financial support (original or photocopy)

-- copy of academic transcripts (this can be an unofficial copy)
+- Copy of academic transcripts (this can be an unofficial copy)

 Suggestions for Personal Letter